 Annually, the Office of Sheriff is required to register secondary metals recyclers doing business in the county, keep a record of each registration, and cause the registration information to be entered into a statewide data base searchable by all law enforcement agencies.
 THE REGISTRATION FORM, authorized by the Secretary of State, must be used for the registration process.

-- The recycler must submit a completed in person to the appropriate sheriff’s office(s).
+- The recycler must submit a completed form in person to the appropriate sheriff’s office(s).

 - Obtain a copy of the driver’s license or other identification of the person submitting registration documents.